 Not all couches can be steam cleaned.
 It is very important to always check the care label on your upholstery before attempting any cleaning.

 Most care labels have cleaning codes such as ;

 The most common stains we encounter when couch cleaning, are food and drink stains as well as water marks (usually from spot cleaning attempts).
-The good news is that most of these food based stains and water marks can be successfully removed by couch cleaning.
+The good news is that most of these food based stains and water marks can be successfully removed by a professional couch cleaner.
 Often steam cleaning is all that is required to remove common stains.

 Sometimes we may need to use an specialised stain treatment for tough stains like red wine, coffee, tea, orange juice, tomato, etc. Most food and drink stains are water based and respond well to an acid based treatment.
 However stains such as paint, nail polish, grease, oil, texta colour or pen may require a dry solvent based stain treatment.

-I recommend that you consult with a professional upholstery cleaner before attempting any tricky stain removal yourself.
-We are available to consult with you over the phone or via email if you have any questions regarding couch cleaning and stain removal.
+I recommend that you consult with a professional upholstery/couch cleaner before attempting any tricky stain removal yourself.
+We are available to consult with you over the phone or via email if you have any questions regarding couch cleaning, cleaning services and stain removal.
 For Pet Stains please consult this guide: Pet Stains On Carpet & Upholstery.

 Generally we give a drying window of 3-5 hours for upholstery, however it does depend on the type of fabric and the ventilation.
 Natural fibres such as wool and cotton usually take a bit longer to dry than synthetics or blends.